ckuang/survey-app/README.md

 * 2) Test to see that each route works using Postman.
 * 3) Set up the Sequelize database connection.
   - `/server.js`
-* 4) Generate the schema for the two models.
+* 4) Generate the schema for the two models. **You have to create an association between Question and Response.**
   - `models/question.js`
   - `models/response.js`
 * 5) Place Sequelize functions inside of the corresponding routes.
 For example, if you want to create a new `Question`, the Sequelize create function should be called within the `POST` - `/api/question` API endpoint.